 - Requirements are met by completing courses in three areas: Skills, BioElectives, and Data & Structure + Bioprocesses.

-- The CBIO Minor provides you overlap with your respective computational and/or biological expertise, and challenges you to integrate new skills.
+- The CBIO Minor is intentionally designed to provide you overlap with your respective computational and biological expertise while challenging you to integrate core concepts and skills.

 - A GPA of 2.250 or better is required in the courses that are used to satisfy the requirements for this minor.